coopcycle/coopcycle-docs/pt-BR/courier/index.md

 ---
-lang: en
+lang: pt-BR
-title: Courier's guide
+title: Guia do Entregador
 ref: courier-home
 has_children: true
 nav_order: 4
 ---

-# Courier's guide
+# Guia do Entregador

-Welcome to the courier's guide for the CoopCycle platform.
+Bem-vindo ao guia do entregador para a plataforma CoopCycle.

-## Courier's guide on the platform
+## Guia do entregador na plataforma

-## Courier's guide on the app
+## Guia do entregador no aplicativo